-1991; Grossman et al., 1997).
-The open-access may lead to overexploitation and rapid depletion of the reef resources and conflicts within and between user groups.
+9.3.
+PRODUCTION, RECREATIONAL, AND MULTIPURPOSE ARTIFICIAL REEFS depletion of the reef resources and conflicts within and between user groups.
 This usually happens where the artificial reefs are created by public agencies in public waters without effective restrictions on access by the different user groups (Milon, 1991) or where there is a lack of control to assure that the restrictions are respected.